Can you walk the Three Capes Track

 Cape Pillar Circuit: Leaving and finishing at Fortescue Bay this 3 day, 38km track includes the best of the Cape Pillar area without the luxuries or expense of the Three Capes Walk.
 No boats or ocean level views here.
 Though the incredible view from the top is still the same.
 While the camp location isn’t ideal, it isn’t too bad and acts as a base to experience Cape Pillar as a day walk (no packs needed!).
 No particular day is challenging along this route, the longest 17km day back to Fortescue via Cape Hauy is completed in about 6 hours.

-3 Days, 38km, Medium Difficulty, Cost $30 for adults (price of a 8 week Parks Pass)
+3 Days, 38km, Medium Difficulty, Cost $30 for adults (the price of a 8 week Parks Pass)

 Cape Pillar Direct: Leaving and finishing at Fortescue Bay this 2 day, 30km track goes directly to and from Cape Pillar with minimal fuss via the inland track.
 Again, no luxuries here.
 No boats or ocean level views, though the incredible view from the top is still the same.
 Cape Hauy and Mount Fortescue are also off the cards.
 That’s okay though, we didn’t come for those.
 Accommodation isn’t great.
 While the camp location isn’t ideal, it isn’t too bad and acts as a base to experience Cape Pillar as a day walk (no packs needed!).
 One of your days will be long and challenging, about 20km and 7 hours while the other will be short and sweet.
 This does allow for an early evening swim at Fortescue Bay once completed.

-2 Days, 30km, Medium Difficulty, Cost $24 for adults (price of 2 day Parks Pass)
+2 Days, 30km, Medium Difficulty, Cost $24 for adults (the price of 2 day Parks Pass)

 Camp and Cabin locations for each walk, along with track details have been highlighted on the maps below.